norse/notebooks/intro_spikes.md

 You can execute the notebooks on this website by hitting <i class="fas fa-rocket"></i> above and pressing <i class="fas fa-play"></i> Live Code.
 :::

+Outcomes: You will learn to interphase Norse and PyTorch and see how easy it is to plug and play with spiking neuron layers using Norse.

+**Before you continue** with this notebook, we strongly recommend you familiarize yourself with [PyTorch](https://pytorch.org) (at least superficially).
+One way to do that is to go to their [PyTorch Quickstart Tutorial](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).

 ## Table of contents

 1. [Installing Norse](#11-installation)